Chasing Pirate History: St. Vincent and The Grenadines

 That being said, it is still a fun little cay to visit- the sand is soft (where there is sand), and the locals have a super cute tradition because of the movie, where they now hide a bottle of rum somewhere on the island.
 If you find a bottle, you replace it with a full bottle of your own, and it's a little scavenger hunt that keeps on giving.

 A ton of sources (including ones I deemed to be super legit beforehand) claimed that the scene where Jack outruns the cannibals in Dead Man's Chest was filmed on the black sand beach in St. Vincent (Black Point Beach).
+Nope.
 That scene was actually filmed on a black sand beach in Dominica if you review the footage and compare it to the geography.
+People mix up this filming spot and that one, as both are black sand beaches.

 There was a Pirates scene filmed here- but it was actually in a completely different movie.
 In At World's End, this is the spot where the crew stops to get fresh water after escaping Davy Jones' Locker.